tomatrow/timelog/README.md

 ### Installation:

 Clone and move `timelog.fish` into your fish function directory at `~/.config/fish/functions/`.

+For completions, add `completions.fish` with the name `timelog.fish` to `.config/fish/completions`